10DLC outbound SMS registration tips

 Sample messages

-Example: "An appointment was scheduled for 8 AM.
-If you have any questions, you can call [brand name] at [phone number] or visit [website] to reschedule.
-Reply STOP to stop receiving further messages from [brand name]."
+Examples: "An appointment was scheduled for 8 AM.
+If you have any questions, you can call [insert your brand name here] at [insert your phone number here] or visit [insert your website URL here] to reschedule.
+Reply STOP to opt-out."

 Tips for registering opt-in

-Clearly outline the steps customers must take to opt in and give explicit consent to receive messages from your brand.
-Consent cannot be assumed.
-If a customer casually messages your number first, they must explicitly opt-in before continuing any conversation if they haven't already.
+Clearly outline the steps customers must take to opt-in and give explicit consent to receive messages from your brand.
+Consent cannot be assumed and you cannot force a consumer to opt-in as a condition for service.
+Specific opt-in disclosure language is required at the time of opt-in.

-• The call-to-action must be explicitly clear.
+- The opt-in procedure must be explicitly clear.
 Keep it simple and spell out the exact steps to opt in.
 If multiple opt-in methods are available, list them.

 In other words, explain where the opt-in process begins and how it ends.